 Pinot Gris Reserve 2015, Hunawhir

 This pinot gris presents aromas of juicy green apples and pears, with a floral sweetness.
-On the palate the wine is off-dry but is well balanced due to the right amount of acidity, and presents a lovely smokey touch as it persists.
-This is the perfect wine for a Mozarella, with the acidity and sweetness enhancing the intense creamy nature of the Italian classic.
+On the palate, the wine is off-dry but is well balanced due to the right amount of acidity, and presents a lovely smokey touch as it persists.
+This is the perfect wine for a Mozzarella, with the acidity and sweetness enhancing the intense creamy nature of the Italian classic.

 Gewürztraminer Estate 2012, Hugel et Fils